Guinevere (1994 film)

-Guinevere is a 1994 Lifetime Television television film based on the Arthurian legend.
+Guinevere is a 1994 Lifetime television film based on the Arthurian legend.
 The story is told from Queen Guinevere's point of view, presenting her as the driving force behind the success of Camelot.
 It was adapted from author Persia Woolley's Guinevere trilogy of novels: Child of the Northern Spring, Queen of the Summer Stars, and Guinevere: The Legend in Autumn.